NishchayVora/nishchayvora.github.io/_pages/about.md

 I am a [SMARTS-UP](https://mobility.smarts-up.fr/){:target="\_blank"} excellence scholarship holder, and I have completed double majors in (B.E.)
 Mechanical and (M.Sc.)
 Physics from [BITS Pilani, India](https://www.bits-pilani.ac.in/){:target="\_blank"}.

 My research interests lie at the intersection of particle physics and cosmology.
-I'm excited about exploring particle interactions in the early universe, extensions of the standard model, and also modified theories of gravity.
+I'm excited about exploring particle interactions in the early universe, extensions of the standard model, and modified theories of gravity and cosmology.

 <!-- Thesis at Allen -->
 Last year, I was involved in a research project under the guidance of Dr. Stefano Gariazzo at the [Insitute Nazionale di Fisica Nucleare - Sezione da Torino](https://www.to.infn.it/), where I developed a fast calculation of the effective number of cosmological neutrinos in the early universe.